cornzyblack/docker-blah/docker_sample_bash_script/README.md

 docker container run docker-sample-1:latest
 ```

-Note that not passing a tag as shown here `docker container run docker-sample-1` will still result in using the **latest** tag for a Docker Image.
+Note that not passing a tag as shown here `docker container run docker-sample-1` will still result in using the **latest** tag for a Docker Image (this happens by default).

 ### Question
 - What is the difference between running `docker container run --rm docker-sample-1:latest` and `docker container run docker-sample-1:latest` ?